 Transitional Employment Program

-The Transitional Employment Program (TEP) at Haley House Bakery Café seek to break the cycle of incarceration by supporting people returning home to the community.
+The Transitional Employment Program (TEP) at Haley House Bakery Café seeks to break the cycle of incarceration by supporting people returning home to the community.

 What We Do